DFW1N/DFW1N-OSINT/README.md

 ## [↑](#contents) Online Fake Identification

-So you are making burn accounts to do your OSINT on the internet and deep web wouldnt it be easy for you to create a quick easy fake identity online to save to a notepad to remember your fake address, username, email, burner phone numbers these websites will assist you in creating a fake identity in a matter of minutes to help with OSINT on burn accounts.
+So you are making burner accounts to do your OSINT on the internet and deep web.
+Wouldn't it be helpful for you to create a quick easy fake identity online to save to a notepad to remember your fake address, username, email, burner phone numbers?
+These websites will assist you in creating a fake identity in a matter of minutes to help with your investigation.

-- [Burner Mobile Numbers](https://www.mytrashmobile.com/numbers) - _mobile numbers to verify yourself to any service as Facebook or WhatsApp._
+- [Burner Mobile Numbers](https://www.mytrashmobile.com/numbers) - _Mobile numbers to verify yourself to any service as Facebook or WhatsApp._
 - [New York Address Generator](https://www.randomlists.com/new-york-addresses) - _Use generated Addresses for your online fake identity to sign up to sites._
 - [Burner](https://www.burnerapp.com/) - _Burner is the original second phone number app for calling, texting and picture messaging, however this isnt free._
 - [RecieveSMS](https://www.receivesms.org/) - _They are a service that allows you to use our free phone numbers to receive SMS online and anonymously._
 - [Random Address Generator](https://www.fakepersongenerator.com/random-address) - _Generated addresses covering all cities and states in the United States._
-- [SpinXO Username Generator](http://www.spinxo.com/) - _Use there username generator to combine various popular keywords with your name, words that are important to you or characterize you and your personality._
+- [SpinXO Username Generator](http://www.spinxo.com/) - _Use their username generator to combine various popular keywords with your name, words that are important to you or characterize you and your personality._
-- [TempSMS](https://www.temp-sms.org) - _Recieve SMS online instantly using New Zealand burner mobile numbers._
+- [TempSMS](https://www.temp-sms.org) - _Receive SMS online instantly using New Zealand burner mobile numbers._

 ## [↑](#contents) Large Free Email Providers

 This list will provide you with the largest email providers to assist you in either creating burner accounts or running email scrapes against there email domain servers on your target.

 - [Protonmail](https://protonmail.com/) - _This Email Provider is based in Switzerland and has encryption protection used as @protonmail.com._
-- [Outlook Live](https://outlook.live.com/owa/) - _Used as @outlook.com @hotmail._
+- [Outlook Live](https://outlook.live.com/owa/) - _Used as @outlook.com and @hotmail.com_
 - [iCloud](https://www.icloud.com/#mail) - _Most Mac, iPad, and iPhone users have an account used as @icloud.com._
 - [Zoho Mail](https://www.zoho.com/mail/) - _Zoho Mail is part of a larger office productivity suite._
 - [GMX Mail](https://www.gmx.com/) - _One of Germany’s largest internet service providers used as @gmx.com & @gmx.ch._